Used Car: 2010 Pontiac Vibe Review

 The Vibe’s list of standard interior features is adequate for the class, and includes satellite radio and a four-speaker stereo.
 Higher trims and option packages offer air conditioning, an upgraded stereo and satellite radio.
 The Vibe also comes standard with electronic stability control, four-wheel anti-lock brakes and traction control, which some 2010 small cars don’t have as standard equipment.
 The Pontiac Vibe also has good safety scores.

 Test drivers said the Vibe’s base 1.8-liter four-cylinder engine has decent power, but most preferred the 2.4-liter four-cylinder engine, which comes with higher trims.
 Though the Vibe’s fuel economy ratings, which top out at 26/32 mpg city/highway, aren’t high for the class, they are good for a car that has as much cargo space as the Vibe.
 All-wheel drive is available on the Vibe, which is rare in this class.

 You can’t get a 2010 Scion xD with all-wheel drive, but it does come packed with a lot of features.
 The xD’s list of safety features is comparable to the Vibe’s, and it comes with a lot more interior tech, such as a Pioneer stereo and a USB port.
 However, the xD’s cargo area isn’t as spacious as the Vibe’s, and its passenger accommodations are tight.

 If you aren’t worried about getting a used small car that’s equipped with all-wheel drive, but still need a lot of interior space, consider the highly-rated 2010 Honda Fit.
 The Fit’s cargo space is very versatile thanks to its Magic Seat that folds different ways to help you store awkwardly-shaped cargo.
-In addition, the Fit has great safety scores and a good reliability score, making it one of the most practical cars in the class.
+In addition, the Fit has great safety scores, making it one of the most practical cars in the class.